 Tracert or Traceroute is one of the key diagnostics of networking.
 So, how does it work, and how can you run it?

-But, in Windows NT-based computers, the same operation is called PathPing, as it allows you to check the specific ping paths and measure their speed through packets sent and received.
-However, the preferred method is still to use the Tracert command.
+But, in Windows NT-On computers, the same operation is called PathPing, but the preferred method is still to use the Tracert command.

-Traceroute is the same command as Tracert, except this variant is used in Unix-like operating systems, namely macOS and Linux, i.e., Ubuntu, etc. Compared to Windows, Traceroute is available as a graphical interface in macOS, and you can find it in the Network Utilities Suite.
+In Unix-like operating systems, such as macOS and Linux, Traceroute is the same command as Tracert, which is used to trace the route of internet traffic.
+It is available as a graphical interface in macOS and can be found in the Network Utilities Suite, similar to Windows.

-In Linux, however, it's still a command line tool, requiring you to type out the commands to trace the network route and send data packets down the line.
-Therefore, it's the Unix operating system's version of Tracert, allowing thorough network diagnostics.
+In Linux, the command line tool is still used to trace the network route and send data packets, similar to Tracert in Unix operating systems, allowing for thorough network diagnostics.

-Therefore, so are their purposes, which allow the user to completely scan their local network for issues and identify problems by solitude a specific data packet or network chain.
+Therefore, the purposes of network scanners are to allow the user to completely scan their local network for issues and identify problems by isolating a specific data packet or network chain.

 So, let's get started: